aslotte/mldotnet-real-time-data-streaming-workshop/instructions/part1-ml.md

 ![afterSave](https://github.com/aslotte/mldotnet-real-time-data-streaming-workshop/blob/master/instructions/images/vscode-after-save.PNG)

 Hit F5 one more time to train your model.</br>
-The MLModel.zip file will be located in your bin folder, e.g. here if running .NET Core SDK 2.2</br>
+The MLModel.zip file will be located in the solutions directory</br>
-`C:\mldotnet-real-time-data-streaming-workshop\workspace\FraudPredictionTrainer\bin\Debug\netcoreapp2.2`
+`C:\mldotnet-real-time-data-streaming-workshop\workspace\FraudPredictionTrainer`
   </p>
 </details>